You may or may not have heard about “Beyond Raw LIT,” one of the latest pre workout supplements to hit the market.

 The purpose of this ingredient is to further enhance your pumps.
 It’s basically just a form of L-Arginine, bound to silica, for easy absorption.

-As I said previously, Beyond Raw LIT isn’t as strong as other pre workouts, but it does still have a lot of unique benefits and properties.
+As I said previously, this product isn’t as strong as other pre workout supplements, but it does still have a lot of unique benefits and properties.

 Here are some benefits of taking LIT pre workout: